tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 Create a new request by using the New dropdown or the + symbol on the request tabs menu

++++?

-Creating a request for specific data
+## Creating a request for specific data

-We are going to retrieve specific data by specifying query parameters in our request In the ‘Enter request URL’ field enter:  https://syst.project4.com/api/rest/v1/catalog/products?skuId=236730173 Click Send
+We are going to retrieve specific data by specifying query parameters in our request

+In the ‘Enter request URL’ field enter:

+Click Send

-The response (visible in the bottom half of the window) will contain a body with the details exposed for the item with skuId: 236730173
+The response (visible in the bottom half of the window) will contain a body with the details exposed for

 There will also be a status code visible, is this request was successful it should display 200 OK